criscres/Energy-poverty-US/README.md

 - Batlle, C., et al. (2024). *US federal resource allocations are inconsistent with concentrations of energy poverty.* Science Advances.
 [DOI](https://doi.org/10.1126/sciadv.adp8183)

 ## Citation
-If you use this code, methodology, or indicators, please cite our article (forthcoming in *Nature Energy*) and consider starring the repository.
+If you use this code, methodology, or indicators, please cite our article (forthcoming in *XX*) and consider starring the repository.

 ---